Add to your Claude Code skills

 | Infrastructure and server automation | Run any command or script over SSH on remote servers, keeping logs, results, and notifications in one place. |

 | GitHub-driven workflows | Trigger workflows from GitHub events.
-This is useful for running your automation or AI agent workflows on private infrastructure without exposing your servers to the public internet. |
+This is useful for running automation on private infrastructure without exposing your servers to the public internet. |

 | Container and Kubernetes workflows | Run Docker containers and Kubernetes Jobs as steps in your workflows without building a custom control plane around containers. |